arisal2/fluffy-octo-system/README.md

 ## Environment File

-This application depends on .env.dev file.
+This application depends on `.env.dev` file.
 An example of the environment file (`env_example.txt`) is also included.
-Please read the message inside the file, which contains API information and credentials, and genrate it first, so that it loads properly when you setup docker.
+Please read the message inside the file, which contains API information and credentials, and generate it first, so that it loads properly when you setup docker.

+Create an env file and copy all the requried fields from `env_example.txt`
 ```
 touch env.dev
 ```

 ## Docker
-After cloning the repo, run the command:
+After cloning the repository, run the command:
 ```
 ./build.dev.sh
 ```
 This will build the docker containers, setup the database, and start the container.
 Also, you can use individual commands if you wish:

 ```